-If further support is required, a reasonable adjustment can be made to the curriculum and oneto-one specialist Maths and English support can be made available for which there will be an additional charge (please contact the School Office for further information).
-With parental consent, a child would be withdrawn for a certain amount of time each week, to work on a oneto-one basis.
+If further support is required, a reasonable adjustment can be made to the curriculum and oneto-one specialist Maths and English support can be made available.
+With parental consent, a child would be withdrawn for a certain amount of time each week, to work on a one-to-one basis.
 Short-term targets would be drawn up in agreement with the Class Teacher, parents, the child and Head of LS and in consultation with other professionals involved in the support of that child.
 Individual targets will employ a finely graded, small-steps approach to ensure that children experience success.